Alexis Lichine

 Alexis Lichine (December 3, 1913 – June 1, 1989) was a Russian wine writer and entrepreneur.
-He played a key role in promoting varietal labelling of wine, was a masterful salesman of wine, and owned Château Prieuré-Lichine and a share of Château Lascombes in the Médoc.
-He was married to actress Arlene Dahl from 1964 to 1969.
+He played a key role in promoting varietal labelling of wine, was a masterful salesman of wine, had interests in two Bordeaux wineries, owning Château Prieuré-Lichine in Margaux and a share of Château Lascombes in the Médoc.
+He was married to actress Arlene Dahl from 1965 until it was annulled two years later.

-Biography
+Early life

 Lichine was born in Moscow in 1913.
 His family fled to France during the Russian Revolution of 1917, going on to the United States in 1919.
 He studied economics at the University of Pennsylvania but dropped out because he felt he wasn't learning anything.
 In 1932 Lichine moved back to Paris and accepted a sales position with The New York Herald Tribune.
 In 1933 he continued in sales for The New York Herald Tribune in Algiers, and in 1934 moved back to New York as Prohibition ended.

+Career

-He attempted to start his own import wine company but failed, and in 1935 worked for the Cork and Bottle retail store in New York, and became a US citizen.
+Lechine attempted to start his own import wine company but failed, and in 1935 worked for the Cork and Bottle retail store in New York, and became a US citizen.
 He then went to work for Saccone and Speed, a New York wine importer, and in 1938 he was hired by wine merchant Frank Schoonmaker as his national sales manager.

-On the outbreak of World War II, Lichine caught the last American ocean liner out of Bordeaux, the S.S.
-Manhattan.
-During the war he served in the United States Army Military Intelligence, in Europe and North Africa and was discharged as a Major.
-He was given the rank of Major by the commanding headquarters of the Delta Bar Section of the US Military Intelligence.
-He was released at Fort Dix, New Jersey on April 18, 1946.
+At the outbreak of World War II, Lichine caught the last American ocean liner out of Bordeaux, the SS Manhattan.
+During the war he served in the United States Army Military Intelligence in Europe and North Africa, and was given the rank of Major by the commanding headquarters of the Delta Bar Section of the US Military Intelligence.
+He was discharged at Fort Dix, New Jersey on April 18, 1946.
 He was awarded the Order of Leopold, the Belgium Bronze Star and the World War II recognition from the French Legion of Honor.